How To Make Decking Safer When It Rains

 Worries about the safety of wet decking are commonplace with both deck owners and people considering installing decking for the first time.
 An issue in both summer and winter, the reason for decking becoming slippery in the rain, surprisingly isn’t in fact the fact that the wood is wet per se, it’s because of the fungus that grows on the wood when the surface has been soaked by the rain.
 So, it is the fungus caused by the rain, rather than the rain itself that makes the surface of your decking slippery, no matter the season.

 So how can you make your decking safer when it rains?
-Firstly it’s important to keep your decking as clean as possible to help stop fungus from forming.
+Firstly it’s important to keep your decking as clean as possible to help stop fungus and mold from forming.
 This will help reduce the risk of slipping when it rains.
 In order to deep clean your decking, you should ideally remove all furnishings and plant pots so you can brush the whole surface with a stiff broom to get rid of surface dirt.
 Thereafter it’s a good idea, if you have one, to clean the surface using a jet washer, set on a relatively gentle wash option.
 This will clear away pretty much all of the dirt that has remained after brushing.
 Once you’ve done this, you should spray your deck with either a dedicated deck cleaning product or a solution of warm water and soda crystals to get it really clean.
 By carrying out this thorough cleaning process, ideally at the start or end of each season, you’ll be helping to keep your deck safer when it rains.

 When it comes to more drastic safety measures, if you’re worried about the dangers caused by rain on your deck, you can start by installing a non-slip deck.
 This is an ideal consideration if you’re planning a brand new decking project as you can give your deck the best chances of not becoming slippery by choosing this option.
 Available in soft and hardwood options, there are also some specialist non-slip decking solutions available, albeit some of which come at premium price, but work very well.